ichiebulba/manufacturing-intelligence-portfolio./README.md

 This portfolio demonstrates how operational manufacturing data can be analysed using Excel and Power BI to improve production efficiency, reduce downtime, identify waste drivers, and support continuous improvement decisions.

-The projects are inspired by real manufacturing processes, including production downtime monitoring, machine stoppage tracking, waste reduction initiatives, KPI reporting, and root cause analysis.
+The projects are real manufacturing processes, including production downtime monitoring, machine stoppage tracking, waste reduction initiatives, KPI reporting, and root cause analysis.

 ## Tools Used